-IMED 450 Design Thinking Studio (3 semester hours)
+IMED 450 - Design Studio

-Prerequisites: All previous IMED Interaction and Experience Design Concentration Course Requirements

-Description: This course is a hands-on practice-oriented studio course.
+Prerequisites: All previous Interactive Media-User Experience Design Concentration Course Requirements Description: This course is a hands-on practice-oriented studio course.
 This course requires the student to work with internal and external local clients to conduct and report original design space research within the domain of interaction and experience design.
 Using a Design Thinking approach, the student will ideate, produce, and test a conceptual prototype that addresses the design problem identified through the research and analysis done in this studio course.
 Offered Fall Semester, annually.

-IMED 460 Mixed Reality Development (3 semester hours)
+IMED 460 - Mixed Reality Development